markwest1972/smart-security-camera/README.md

 # smart-security-camera

-This project elevates a simple webcemera with motion detection into a smart security camera, by adding cloud based image analysis.
+This project elevates a [Pi Zero simple webcamera with Motion Detection](https://utbrudd.bouvet.no/2017/01/05/building-a-motion-activated-security-camera-with-the-raspberry-pi-zero/) into a smart security camera by adding cloud based image analysis.

-More information about the motivation for this project can be found here : https://utbrudd.bouvet.no/2017/01/05/building-a-motion-activated-security-camera-with-the-raspberry-pi-zero/.

 A new blog post that explains the contents of this repository is coming soon.